 The number of law firms choosing to apply for an alternative business structure (ABS) licence (available to those with non-lawyer ownership or control) continues to increase and is an especially popular choice for incorporated companies, numbers of which are also increasing.
+This business model can be attractive as it allows people to bring in non-lawyer expertise to help develop their businesses.

-There has been a slight decline in the overall number of law firms in England and Wales over the past eight years, with numbers staying relatively stable between 2013 and 2019, before dropping in more recent years, potentially due to fewer new firms being established during the Covid-19 pandemic.
-This is in contrast to the number of practising solicitors, which continues to grow year-on-year (see profile of solicitor population [#population]).
+The overall number of law firms in England and Wales remained relatively stable between 2014 and 2019 but has dropped in recent years.
+This is potentially due to fewer new firms being established during the Covid-19 pandemic and the weaker economic outlook in the UK discouraging people from setting up a new business.
+This is in contrast to the number of practising solicitors, which continues to grow year-on-year (see profile of solicitor population [https://consultations.sra.org.uk/sra/research-publications/authorising-profession/#population]).

-Total number of 10,444 law firms 10,336 10,415 10,420 10,407 10,341 10,107 9,860 Firms with an ABS 325 licence 424 550 681 791 877 945 1040
+Total number of 10,336 10,415 10,420 10,407 10,341 10,107 9,860 9,636 law firms

+Firms with 1

+an ABS 424 550 681 791 877 945 1,040 1,141

+licence